New Patients (972) 382-6855

 Assess your risk for sleep apnea.
 The total score for all five sections is your Apnea Risk Score.
 Print out this questionnaire, write in your best answer for each question and see where you stand.

-A. How frequently do you experience or have you been told about snoring loud enough to disturb the sleep of others?
+A. How frequently do you experience or have been told about snoring loud enough to disturb the sleep of others?

 1. Never